 Rummage Sale Spotlight:

-Question: How long have you chaired Sporting Goods and what keeps you coming back?
+Question: How long have you worked in Treasures, and why do you enjoy it?

 Q: Can you summarize your philosophy about pricing and marketing the items you offer in the department?

 A: If an item seems to be very valuable, we will submit it for auction at Deballage.
 In general, wearable designer and vintage items such as designer wear, go directly to another department.
 We price according to the quality of the item (no chips, etc.) and will often research the value online, if in doubt.
 We also consider what sold or what did not sell the year before.
 Our philosophy is to price to sell, and when in doubt we check with one another about it.
 The price range can go from $1 for a small item to $175 or more for a complete china service or silver plate tea service on a tray.

 Q: Is there a typical customer that the department appeals to?

 A: There are occasional dealers as well as some people who are collectors of certain items, as well as Church members who just “like” the department and look for something new or for a gift.

 Q:What particular kinds of donations do you wish you had more of to sell?